hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 ##### Convolutional (Conv) layer

+TODO: Write this section introducing spatial intuition and parameters (depth, stride and zero-padding).

 TODO: Parameter sharing greatly reduces the number of parameters we're dealing with.

+TODO: Work in animation GIF from 231n notes.

 ##### Pooling (Pool) layer

 TODO: Has no parameters or hyperparameters, simply reduce the computational complexity of the problem at hand.
 Also reduces over-fitting.

+TODO: Depict a pool layer in a figure.

 TODO: Recall that with this notation, the models we've seen so far look like the following: